Posted by Julia Daniels | For Families, For Men, For Women, How to

 In fact, a life without gratitude is a life of emotional poverty.

 Practicing gratitude empowers you to reach your goals and quit porn faster!
 Why?
-Because gratitude is physically, mentally, and emotionally good for you.
-Here’s ten reasons we believe research proves this is true, plus five easy ways to practice gratitude today!
+Because gratitude is physically, mentally, and emotionally good for you – and research proves it!
+As a bonus, we’ve five easy ways to practice gratitude today.

 10 Ways Gratitude Empowers You To Reach Your Goals {And Quit Porn Faster}